Aiaramit/mogekocastle/README.md

 # ENG

 ## Main info
-1.[Donate](https://steamcommunity.com/tradeoffer/new/?partner=313573661&token=QBvXLfDk) All money received from donations - will go to the further development of the map, orders from modeller, to all donaters will report for the waste.
-With any donation I will add your nickname in a special room of supporters

 2.[TG](https://t.me/aiaramit) write only: if you found bugs, if you have ideas or want to implement, if you want to help with further map development

 3.[Steam](https://steamcommunity.com/id/Aiaramit/) I don't accept friends for the reason of "Play togetheer", also only for business reasons